ariffero/RCTutils/CCDB/README.md

 - **read_encoded_flags.C**:
   - Reads and decodes the encoded flags from CCDB for a given run number and metadata.

-- **dict_ccdb.so**:
+- **dict_ccdb.so, dict_ccdb_rdict.pcm**:
-  - A dictionary file for CCDB interactions, required to handle RCT CCDB objects.
+  - ROOT dictionary files for CCDB interactions, required to handle RCT CCDB objects.

 - **README.md**:
   - Documentation for the repository.